-Missouri University of Science and Technology, Rolla, Missouri, USA
+Union Pacific/Rocky Mountains Energy Mining Professor, Missouri University of Science and Technology, Rolla, Missouri, USA.
+Email: gilliesst@mst.edu

-H. Wu

-Gillies Wu Mining Technology Pty Ltd, Queensland, Australia
+ABSTRACT

-ABSTRACT: Occupational exposure limits for diesel particular matter (DPM) are progressively being adopted in a number of countries.
+Occupational exposure limits for diesel particular matter (DPM) are progressively being adopted in a number of countries.
 Many of these follow the lead of the US Mine Safety and Health Administration initiated in 2008.
 In line with adoption of best practice it is accepted that all exposures should be reduced to as low as reasonably achievable.
-Thus, the management of diesel emissions and occupational exposures to those emissions requires an integrated strategy incorporating efforts from all key and relevant mine production departments including management, production, maintenance, supply and occupational health and safety personnel.
-Coal mine longwall moves rely on use of high powered diesel equipment to transport and move the components that make up a longwall.
-This equipment in use often produces very high exhaust pollutants of exhaust gases and DPM.
-To reduce mine personnel exposure levels to diesel exhaust the hierarchy of controls should to be considered and followed.
-This can involve eliminating exposures by not using diesel equipment, isolation of miners from exposure - operator positioning in relation to exposure sources, and control by engineering methods - ventilation to reduce concentrations/dilution.
-Approaches generally adopted on longwalls currently rely on a combination of the strategies including optimization of ventilation, use of Diesel Tag Boards that minimize number of vehicles working installing and salvaging, and use of diesel particulate filters.
-A study has been undertaken into the mine ventilation systems currently in use during longwall moves within a number of modern longwall international mines.
-The paper reviews current longwall section ventilation systems and discusses evolving changes being adopted to address the more complex problems in dealing with diesel exhaust and particular matter during phases of the operational moves.
-The effects of DPM on mine crew members as well as the diesel equipment operators within a longwall section are examined.
-Issues that should be considered in designing ventilation strategies during the moves are discussed.
+The management of diesel emissions and occupational exposures to those emissions requires an integrated strategy incorporating efforts from all key departments on a mine, including management, production, maintenance, supply and occupational health and safety.

+Australian coal mine longwall moves rely on use of high powered diesel equipment such as chariots and other machines that produce exhaust pollutants of gases and DPM.
+To reduce mine personnel's exposure levels to DPM a hierarchy of controls can be followed.
+Minimising the use of diesel equipment, better operator positioning in relation to exposure source, using efficient engineering methods and adopting better ventilation to reduce concentrations through dilution are some of these controls which can eliminate exposures.
+Approaches generally adopted in Australian longwall mines currently rely on a combination of strategies such as optimisation of ventilation, use of diesel particulate filters and use of diesel tag boards that minimise the number of vehicles through recording entry and exit into working panels.

+A study has been undertaken into the mine ventilation systems currently in use during longwall moves within Australian modern longwall extraction mines.
+This paper reviews current longwall section ventilation systems and discusses evolving changes being adopted to address the more complex problems in dealing with section DPM during phases of the operational moves.
+The effects of DPM on crew members as well as the diesel equipment operators within a longwall section are examined.
+Issues that should be considered in designing the longwall section ventilation during the moves are discussed.

-1 Introduction
+INTRODUCTION

 The invention of a compression ignition engine by Rudolph Diesel in the 1890s has contributed significantly to the productivity of many countries over the past 120 years, due to the widespread use of larger diesel powered equipment in most industrial activities.
-The use of dieselpowered plant in underground mining has steadily increased since the 1940s.
-During this time, diesel-driven mechanized machinery has replaced physical labor or pneumatically driven machines.
-Today there are a variety of mechanized diesel units for many underground operations.
+The use of diesel-powered plant in underground mining has steadily increased since the 1940s.
+During this time, diesel-driven mechanised machinery has replaced physical labour or pneumatically driven machines.
+Today there are a variety of mechanised diesel units for many underground operations.